software-students-fall2024/software-engineering-fall-2024-1-specification-specification-phase-exercise/README.md

 Desire: Therefore, he need a source provider simplify his experience of getting the financial information.
 Maybe a place where provides all these information in the single approach without back and forth, like a app.

+Interview 2

+Goal: She has a husabnd who works in the Finance industry and she wants to catch up with all the news and lingos.
+Her goal is to learn what the news actually says live and what it actually infers or means.

+Need: She attempted to use Bloomberg news or The Economist, but she always got lost when unfamiliar terminlogies are being mentioned.
+She also cannot connect how the news will play out in the near future and which independent financial decisions she has to make.

+Desire: Her desire is a less overwhleming news source that dumbs down the information and simplfies it so that people without a financial background can understand what is being said, what is going to happen, and how to act.
+She wants to learn the logic behind the industry to talk to her husband about and have a meaningful conversation with him.

 ## Product Vision Statement
 a software that gives live easy to digest news and stock charts for people new to the finance world